-Some companies will give you very specific language to use, and others just let you write the post the way you want.
-You find opportunities through sponsored post networks like Aspire IQ, TapInfluence, and Clever.
+Many companies will give you very specific language to use in your posts, and others just let you write the post the way you want.
+In addition, you find opportunities through sponsored post networks like Aspire IQ, TapInfluence, and Clever.

-I haven’t done a lot of these because I’m pretty picky, but here are a couple of examples of sponsored posts I’ve done on M$M:
+I haven’t done many sponsored posts because I’m pretty picky, but below are some examples of sponsored content you’ll find on M$M:

 You’ll need more pageviews for sponsored posts than you do with display ads, but that doesn’t mean you need 100,000+ page views per month to earn a decent amount from sponsored posts.

 One of my favorite bloggers, Michelle of Making Sense of Cents makes around $10,000-$20,000/ month from sponsored posts, and she and her sister Alexis, of Fitnancials, put together a course called Making Sense of Sponsored Posts to teach you how to do sponsored posts well (as in not scammy and always keeping your audience in mind).